 Masur discusses with Northwestern Now the lessons learned by these early activists that can be drawn upon today.

-What were some of the notable successes of the movement you write about?
+What were some of the notable successes of the movement?

 This movement helped ensure that the principle of racial equality before the law would enter federal law and the U.S. Constitution.
 It may be hard to fathom today, but nothing in the original Constitution and Bill of Rights stood in the way of states adopting laws that explicitly discriminated based on race.